Healthy Homes Assessment Ascot Park

 Ascot Park Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about the interior of the building It’s about having to make sure there is somewhere for surface, rain or ground water and prevent it from getting into the building.
-When it comes to moisture and damp it’s typically not apparent that it can cause a lot of trouble that can cause damages to your investment and affecting your tenant’s well-being.
+Making sure your rental property is protected from dampness isn’t just about the inside It’s about having to make sure there is somewhere for rain, surface and underground water to flow, and prevent it from getting into the building.
+When it comes to moisture and damp it’s usually not apparent that it can cause a lot of trouble and cause damage to your investment as well as affecting the tenant’s health.

-Rental properties must be equipped with efficient drainage for the removal of storm water, surface water, and ground water, including an appropriate runoff or outfall.
-Making sure the water is able to go and that it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.
+Rental properties need to have effective drainage to get rid of storm water, surface water and groundwater, with an appropriate runoff or outfall.
+Making sure that water has a location to go, and it doesn’t sit beneath structures is a crucial aspect of keeping your property dry.

-An underground moisture barrier typically made of polythene and is laid on top of the ground to stop any moisture from the ground from getting into the property.
-It also helps in preventing water damage to the floor insulation.
+A ground moisture barrier is typically a sheet of polythene that is placed over the ground, to block any moisture present in the ground from entering the building.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection